 The total surface area of the prism is equal to the sum of the area of its lateral surface and the doubled area of the base.

 The formula of the surface area of a triangular prism:

 The volume of a prism is equal to the product of its height and the area of the base.

 The formula of volume of a regular triangular prism:

 The regular triangular prism can be inscribed into the cylinder.

 The formula for the radius of the cylinder:

 Historically, the concept of "prism" arose from Latin and meant - something sawed.

-The animation demonstrates how two parallel planes cutting off the excess form the two bases of the prism.
+The animation demonstrates how two parallel planes cutting off the excess from the two bases of the prism.
 From a single workpiece, you can get both the regular prism and an oblique prism.